JaskaranKaurGill1/GIX/README.md

    - Excel file with a list of the most repetitive non-entity words.

 7. **Gene Interaction Extraction Framework (Code):**
    - Python code file containing the implementation of GIX relation extraction.
+The code execution instructions are provided within the file.

 8. **E_Coli_RegulonDB_regs.xlsx**
   - This file contains Transcriptional regulations in Escherichia coli (E. Coli) obtained from RegulonDB.